 The best way to keep your pet well is to prevent them from getting sick.
 In addition to regular wellness exams, vaccines are the most important part of preventive care measures for your pet.
-As a patient of Signature Veterinary Services, your cat or dog can enjoy receiving his or her full schedule of vaccinations from the comfort of your own home.
+As a patient of Signature Veterinary Services, your cat or dog can still benefit from a full schedule of vaccinations without the stress of a trip to the vet.

 Why Vaccinations Are So Important for Health

 Vaccines are developed to protect cats and dogs from contracting some of the most contagious and fatal diseases.
 Having pets vaccinated decreases disease spread, saves lives, and avoids costly treatment measures, which are not always successful.
 In addition to safeguarding your pet’s health, certain vaccines also protect against zoonotic diseases that can be transferred from pets to people.

 Are There Any Risks Associated with Vaccinating Pets?